PDFTron is now Apryse. Same great products, new name.

 There are numerous quality open-source React PDF.js libraries available.
 One popular library, with more than 400,000 weekly downloads on NPM, is React PDF.
 Built on top of PDF.js, this is a good place to look for a simple, fast way to view existing PDFs.
 To learn more about this library, refer to our comparison guide blog post.

-For this tutorial, we’ll focus on Create React App.
+For this tutorial, we’ll use on Create React App.
 This library isn’t quite as popular as React PDF, but with 100,000 weekly downloads on NPM, we like it because it has everything you need to build a modern, single-page React app.

 Some Create React App features include:

-Before starting on this project, you need Node 14.0.0 or a later version on your local development machine.
+Before starting on this project, you need Node 16.0.0 or a later version on your local development machine.

 Use the following commands to generate your PDF.js React project: